-The Eighth Annual Autism Awareness: “Celebrate Individuality Art Show and Fun Day” was held on April 14, 2018 at the Okefenokee Heritage Center, and offered family friendly activities to all who came.
-Our weather was absolutely perfect, and made the day extremely enjoyable to all who came!
+The Eighth Annual Autism Awareness: “Celebrate Individuality Art Show and Fun Day” was held on April 14, 2018 at the Okefenokee Heritage Center, and offered family friendly activities to all who attended.
+Our weather was absolutely perfect, and made the day extremely enjoyable to everyone!
 A special thanks to Donna McClain, Ware County’s Special Education Director for taking and sharing such wonderful photos which showcased all of the fun!

 Congratulations to the people below and to all the folks who worked “behind the scenes” to make this year’s festival become a roaring success!

 We had an outstanding attendance rating with a total of 735 people attending.
 These attendees were area Administrators, Special Education and General Education Teachers, School Psychologists and Counselors, Paraprofessionals, Agencies and a phenomenal number of Parents (225), along with a staggering number of Students (350)!
 Every year we are continually amazed at the huge turnouts to this event and this year’s event marked the largest number of attendees to date!
 A big “Thank you” goes to everyone who came in droves to support our kids.
 We couldn’t do this without you!

 Attractions included a Bounce House, Big Slide, Knobby the Autism Train, a Sensory Sand Pit, Go Fish, Face Painting, just to name a few!
 Food and drink was provided at no charge from the generous donations from Brantley County, McDonald’s, Hardee’s, Coca Cola, Friendly Express and others.
 Thank you to all donors for your giving hearts!